TsungWeiTsai/SimCLR/README.md

 ## Notice

 The implementation may be slightly different from the official implementation.
-For instance, we use the shuffle BN ([Paper](https://arxiv.org/abs/1911.05722) )instead of the Global BN trick.
+For instance, we use the shuffle BN ([Paper](https://arxiv.org/abs/1911.05722))instead of the Global BN trick.
-In addition, currently, the code is tested in CIFAR-10 only.
+In addition, the code is currently tested on CIFAR-10 only.
 We can attain around 90% accuracy after training 1000 epochs.

 If you should find any mistakes in the code or better hyper-parameter settings that achieves higher accuracy, please kindly let us know or submit the pull request.
 Thank you.